 Robert Bogdanov-Schein was born in 1999 and graduated from the Academy of Music and Theatre Arts at Falmouth University.
 In addition to classical theatre, Robert is interested in experimental and sensory theatre as well as European folk music.

-Since 2016, he has been part of the Experimental Sensory Theatre Association as a trainer and actor, where he directs sensory labyrinth theatre performances and teaches disadvantaged communities using the therapeutic theatre method.
+Since 2016 he has been part of the Experimental Sensory Theatre Association as a trainer and actor, staging sensory theatre performances in the labyrinth and teaching disadvantaged communities using the therapeutic theatre method.

 Other collaborations include work with Moon Fool under the direction of Anna-Helena McLean, a former actress, at the Gardzienice Theatre Practice Centre in Poland, participation in the International School of Theatre Anthropology and training seminars with Ikarus Stage Arts, Nordisk Teaterlaboratorium, Denmark.